mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 Improved
 ########

+- :ref:`LoadMcStas <algm-LoadMcStas>` new alg property which controls the granularity of event data returned.
 - :ref:`Maxent <algm-Maxent>` when outputting the results of the iterations, it no longer pads with zeroes but returns as many items as iterations done for each spectrum, making the iterations easy to count.
 - :ref:`ConvertToPointData <algm-ConvertToPointData>` and :ref:`ConvertToHistogram <algm-ConvertToHistogram>` now propagate the Dx errors to the output.